Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Methodology

 \subsection{\underline{Re}inforcing Role \underline{Bind}ing through Directional Decomposition}

-We are seeking an answer to the question \textit{Can rare compositions $c_R$ be decomposed into intermediate compositions that can be helpful to mitigate the directional bias in active relations?}.
-To investigate, we propose \textbf{ReBind} framework, which leverages LLMs to strategically decompose the \textit{rare composition} $c_R$ into \textit{active} and \textit{passive} intermediates to improve the compositional generalization of a T2I diffusion model through simple finetuning.
-Fig.~\ref{fig:method} shows an overview.
+We are seeking an answer to the question \textit{Can rare compositions $c_R$ be decomposed into intermediate compositions that can be helpful to mitigate the directional bias in active relations?} To investigate, we propose \textbf{ReBind} framework, which leverages LLMs to strategically decompose the \textit{rare composition} $c_R$ into \textit{active} and \textit{passive} intermediates to improve the compositional generalization of a T2I diffusion model through simple finetuning.
+Fig.~\ref{fig:method} illustrates an overview of ReBind.

 \textbf{Role Decomposition}.
 To help the model learn a rare composition $c_R = (s_R, r, o_R)$ (e.g., ``mouse chasing cat''), we decompose it into two directional intermediates: an \textit{active} composition $c_I^{\text{active}} = (s_R, r, o')$ and a \textit{passive} composition $c_I^{\text{passive}} = (s', r, o_R)$, where $s', o' \notin \{s_R, o_R\}$.
 These preserve one role of $c_R$ while replacing the other with another object.
 We conjecture that these intermediates separately reinforce uncommon role bindings (e.g., mouse as chaser, cat as target), enabling the model to reconstruct the full rare relation more faithfully during generation.
-As shown in Fig.~\ref{fig:method}, we use in-context learning with a Chain-of-Thought (CoT) prompting strategy in an LLM to generate diverse, high-quality $s'$ and $o'$ (see supplement for full prompt and examples).
+As shown in Fig.~\ref{fig:method}, we use in-context learning with a Chain-of-Thought (CoT) prompting strategy in an LLM to generate diverse, high-quality $s'$ and $o'$ (see Sec.~\ref{sec:supp_results} for full prompt and examples).
 To ensure the generated intermediates are effective, we impose two criteria: (1) \textbf{Low directional bias}: the intermediate must not suffer from the same role bias as $c_R$.
-In practice, we observe \textit{cross-categorical objects} satisfy this property (e.g., ``mouse chasing dog'' is a poor choice because ``dog chasing mouse'' is also frequent, but mouse chasing boy/cheese are appropriate).
-(2) \textbf{Plausibility}: the substituted objects must support the intended action as such examples are likely to be rare in the data (e.g., ``mouse chasing cheese'' is valid, but ``cloud holding cat'' is not; refer to supp. for more details).
+In practice, we observe that selecting objects (i.e., agent and patient roles) from different categories (e.g., human, animals, or non-living objects) can be effective to satisfy this property.
+For instance, ``mouse chasing \emph{dog}'' (both agent and patient are animals) is a poor choice because ``dog chasing mouse'' is more likely to be frequent.
+On the other hand, ``mouse chasing \emph{boy/cheese}'' (agent is animal, patient is human/non-living object) is more appropriate as the reverse counterpart (``boy/cheese chasing mouse'') is \emph{less likely} to be frequent.
+(2) \textbf{Plausibility}: the substituted objects must support the intended action as such examples are likely to be rare in the data (e.g., ``mouse chasing cheese'' is valid, but ``cloud holding cat'' is not; refer to Sec.~\ref{sec:supp_rolebench} for more details).